Adi3214/t1a2/README.md

 - [GitHub Repository] https://github.com/Adi3214/t1a2

 ## Description
+Welcome to my portfolio website!
+This project serves as a showcase of my skills, projects, and experiences in the field of Web Dev .
+Below, you'll find more information about the purpose, functionality, features, and technology stack of my portfolio website.
 ### Purpose
 Your portfolio website serves as a showcase of your skills, projects, and experiences to potential employers, clients, or collaborators.